DigitalPublishingToolkit/NN09/md/10Rules.md

 decrypt the information exchanged between you and whoever you’re communicating with.
 The mathematics behind encryption algorithms are still considered to be bulletproof.
-Even with yet inconceivable supercomputers, it would probably still take thousands of years to decipher a single email.
+Even with yet inconceivable supercomputers, it would probably take thousands of years to decipher a single email.

 The issue therefore is less about mathematics than about the